Indra Jatra, Yenya the joyous festival in Kathmandu

 The erection of the Yasin or Linga in Kathmandu Durbar Square (Basantapur) is the starting of the festival.

-The Linga is a pole made from pine wood, which is specially brought from the forest near Nala (a small town which is 29 km east of Kathmandu).
+The Linga is a pole making pine wood, which is specially brought from the forest near Nala (a small town which is 29 km east of Kathmandu).
 People mainly the Newars gather wearing the mask, sharing the local liquors, and perform dances that represent gods and demons during the rising of the Lingo (Pole).
 Besides these, the images of other deities are also displayed, such as Lord Indra, Bhairab, and many others.

 After a long-time missing of Son Indra, his mother Dakini was worried and came to earth for searching him.
 Luckily, she finally found him and requested the owner of the meadow to let him go.
 Only after the villagers realized who they were, they agreed to free Lord Indra but put forward a condition for them.